jielab/average/README.md

-## PIGEON: Practical Investigation of Genomic Errors by Obervation and Notification
+## PIGEON: Practical Investigation of Genomic Errors by Observation and Notification

 <br/><br/>